Updates, commentary, training and advice on immigration and asylum law

 Where the rules cannot be met, applications can also be made on the grounds of exceptional circumstances under paragraph FRP 7.1.
 These applications are considerably more difficult and can be dangerous for the person concerned.

 Family reunion is a crucial route for refugees to be able to reunite with their families.
 However, the applications can be overly complex and difficult to navigate without a legal aid lawyer with the capacity and expertise required.
-As a result, grant rates are relatively low.
+As a result, the number of grants is relatively low.

 Successful applicants are granted leave that expires at the same time as their refugee relative, but they do not receive refugee status.